Dry Skin Brushing 101

 The body cells take what they need and trade gases with the red blood cells.
 “Thank you for the oxygen.
 Here’s some carbon dioxide for you!” and the red blood cells bring that back to the heart and lung system for disposal and to restock on oxygen.
 And round and around they go…

-The red blood cells don’t pick up the metabolic waste that the cells excrete – just the CO2.
-The “garbage” is just pushed out of the cell and it’s the lymphatic system that collects it and brings it back into circulation up near the heart (in a reverse analogy of lane, to side street, to bigger road, major road, and finally a wide highway).
+Since the red blood cells don’t pick up the metabolic waste that the cells excrete, just the CO2, the cellular “garbage” is just pushed out of the cell into the extra-cellular fluid.
+In order to keep our tissues bathing in clear, health fluid, it’s the lymphatic system that collects the waste and brings it back into circulation up near the heart (in a reverse analogy of lane, to side street, to bigger road, major road, and finally a wide highway).